 #6: Keep an Eye Out for Character Cavalcades

-All the important rides may be operating, but all the character meet-and-greets, live stage shows, parades, and fireworks you’d expect at a Disney parks are unfortunately still on hiatus.
+All the important rides may be operating, but the character meet-and-greets, live stage shows, parades, and fireworks you’d expect at a Disney parks are unfortunately still on hiatus.
 However, all is not lost, because in their place you’ll find a variety of unscheduled character cavalcades and socially distanced appearances.

 These impromptu mini-parades happen frequently around the Magic Kingdom and provide opportunities to see your favorite Princesses without having to wait in line or stake out a spot on the sidewalk.